Bhutan Visitor Guide

 Electricity:

 Bhutan operates on 230 volts, 50 cycles AC system, which is generally reliable although short duration power outages are not uncommon.
 The standard socket is the Indian style round pin socket, however these come in a variety of sizes and there’s no assurance the plug you have on your appliance, or converter, will fit the socket in your hotel.
 Most European round-pin plugs work, albeit loosely in the socket.
-Take a universal adapter with you and if you are still having problems there are plenty of electrical shops in Thimphu who can assist with a local version.
+Take an adapter with you and if you are still having problems there are plenty of electrical shops in Thimphu who can assist with a local version.
 Power points are often unreliable, and too few, so do consider taking a power board with you.

-Emergency Telephone Numbers in Bhutan:
+Emergency Numbers in Bhutan:

 Ambulance 112; Police 113; Fire 110.